cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 This section details the encoding of the 'extensions' field.

 Each extension is represented with an int.
 Critical extensions are encoded with a negative sign.
-The boolean values (cA, digitalSignature, keyAgreement, etc.) are set to 0 or 1 according to their value in the DER encoding.
+The boolean values (digitalSignature, keyAgreement, etc.) are set to 0 or 1 according to their value in the DER encoding.
+If the array contains a single int, 'extensions' is encoded as the int instead of an array.  pathLenConstraint is limited to a max value of 10.
+If subjectAltName is present, the value is placed after the int the end of the array encoded as a byte or text string following the encoding rules for the subject field.

 ~~~~~~~~~~~
    subjectAltName = 1
 ~~~~~~~~~~~
 ~~~~~~~~~~~
-   basicConstraints = 2 + cA
+   basicConstraints = 2 + pathLenConstraint
 ~~~~~~~~~~~
 ~~~~~~~~~~~
-   keyUsage = 3 + digitalSignature
+   keyUsage = 12 + digitalSignature
             + 2 * keyAgreement + 4 * keyCertSign
 ~~~~~~~~~~~
 ~~~~~~~~~~~
-   extKeyUsage = 10 + id-kp-serverAuth + 2 * id-kp-clientAuth
+   extKeyUsage = 19 + id-kp-serverAuth + 2 * id-kp-clientAuth
                + 4 * id-kp-codeSigning + 8 * id-kp-OCSPSigning
 ~~~~~~~~~~~